SEND Contact : Geoff Billing, Telephone 01484 866071 (school office)

 - Complex Communication and Interaction

 We also have a qualified Mental Health First Aider.

 If you wish to discuss your child’s educational needs or are worried about something regarding your child’s schooling, in the first instance please speak to the class teacher.
-Following this, the SENDCO, Mrs Taplin and Headteacher, Miss Wood are also available.
+Following this we will arrange a meeting together along with Mr Billing.

 It might be that your class teacher will ask to speak to you about any initial concerns in order to find your views and discuss strategies to support your child in school and at home.

 While many additional needs can be addressed in school following the Graduated Approach (See the link below), we might also work together with you, your child and other professionals.
 For example, Speech and Language Therapists, the Complex Communication and Interaction team, Physio Therapists or other professionals accessed through the Kirklees Local Offer.